25 memorable TV teachers

 20th Century Fox Television

-“The Simpsons” holds many records, including the longest-running cartoon show in TV history.
+“The Simpsons” holds many records, including the longest-running cartoon show in history.
 The adored series tells the story of the Simpson family and is set in the ambiguous U.S. town of Springfield.
-A prominent resident is the middle-aged, chain-smoking fourth-grade teacher Edna Krabappel (voiced by Marcia Wallace), who is characterized by her cynicism.
+A prominent resident is the middle-aged, chain-smoking fourth-grade teacher Edna Krabappel, who is characterized by her cynicism.

 Dorothy Parker Drank Here Productions

-Rory (Alexis Bledel), the main character of the American sweetheart dramedy “Gilmore Girls,” attends Chilton Preparatory School, where much of the series takes place.
-Mr. Medina (Scott Cohen) is the beloved English teacher at Chilton who eventually becomes romantically involved with Rory’s mother, Lorelai.
+Rory, the main character of the American sweetheart dramedy “Gilmore Girls,” attends Chilton Preparatory School, where much of the series takes place.
+The show centers around the mother-daughter relationship between Rory and her mom Lorelai.
+Mr. Medina is the beloved English teacher at Chilton who eventually becomes romantically involved with Lorelai.

 You may also like: 30 best nature documentaries of all time